P0z4ngz/TensorFlow-Object-Detection-with-Detection-Model-Zoo/README.md

 # TensorFlow Object Detection with Detection Model Zoo

 ## Description
-This repository contains an object detection project utilizing pre-trained models from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md), specifically trained on the [COCO 2017 dataset](http://cocodataset.org/).
+This repository contains an object detection project utilizing pre-trained models from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md), specifically trained on the [COCO 2017 dataset](http://cocodataset.org/) which contains 80 object categories such as people, animals, and everyday objects.
 The project includes functionality to detect objects in both images and videos.

 ## Project Overview
-This project implements an object detection system based on **TensorFlow 2** and pre-trained models from the TensorFlow 2 Detection Model Zoo.
+This project implements an object detection system based on **TensorFlow 2** and pre-trained models from the TensorFlow 2 Detection Model Zoo which includes various neural network architectures that have been optimized for object detection with varying performance based on mAP (mean Average Precision) and inference speed .
 The system can:
 * Load and utilize a model from the Detection Model Zoo.
 * Detect objects in images and videos.
 * Display bounding boxes with labels and confidence scores around detected objects.